dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 #### Skewness
 Another important statistical metric is the skewness of the dataset.
 Skewness is when a bell-shaped or Normal distribution is shifted towards the right or the left.
-Pandas offers a convenient function called `skew()` to check the skewness of each variable.
+Pandas offer a convenient function called `skew()` to check the skewness of each variable.
 Values close to `0` are more normally distributed with less skew.

 ```python
 > my_DF.skew()